Just a heads up!

 Think

 It must have been a depressing walk to the garden early that Sunday morning.
-Their minds remembering only last week Jesus welcomed to the city as a hero and saviour.
+Their minds remembering only last week Jesus being welcomed to the city as a hero.
 Next the bloodthirsty crowds crying out for his execution.
-And then his battered body left to rot on a cross.
-Not only was it the death of their closest friend but the death too of all their hopes and dreams.
+And then his battered body left lifeless on a cross.
+Not only was it the death of their closest friend, but the death too of all their hopes and dreams.
 They thought he would save them, but he couldn’t even save himself.
 As they wound through tired streets, they turned a corner and froze.
 The tomb was wide open!
-So, they cautiously crept in.
+Cautiously they crept in.
 Empty!
 What?
 How?
 Who?
 And then the man in white – where had he come from?
 ‘You’re looking for Jesus.
 He isn’t here.
 He’s been raised to life.’
 But they’d seen him die with their very own eyes.
-He was dead.
-A corpse.
-Not breathing.
-How could this be?
-Had grief toppled over into madness?
-The greatest miracle ever!
-That’s what had happened!
-Jesus is alive.
-The trouble is they’ve been so preoccupied with the hurt and shame and death, they’ve forgotten what Jesus said he would do with the hurt and shame and death.
-He would defeat it.
-Well now he has.
-An empty tomb is the proof.

 Pray